The Selling Travel team chats to the travel industry's movers and shakers and finds out the latest news and views

 Steve Hartridge chats to Keith Beecham CEO of Jersey Tourism Board

 “We have had a pretty positive year in 2018 and had a particularly great summer, as did many UK destinations because of the fabulous weather, but our on-going challenge remains the early spring, autumn and some of the winter months.
-But these ‘shoulder periods’ also represent an opportunity, and one the island’s tourism players are upping their efforts to exploit," he said.
+But these ‘shoulder periods’ also represent an opportunity, and one the island’s tourism players are upping their efforts to exploit.

 “The fact is, Jersey is a beautiful island year-round, and offers something different depending on the season.
 That is what we are highlighting.
 We kicked off our ‘No Filter Needed’ campaign this autumn, featuring photos taken by visitors and locals and with lots of off-season offers.

-“We have an opportunity for significant growth in these shoulder months and to this end we have been working hard with our airline partners and our tour operator friends and we are beginning to see numbers increase in these periods,” he said.
+“We have an opportunity for significant growth in these shoulder months and to this end we have been working hard with our airline partners and our tour operator friends and we are beginning to see numbers increase in these periods.

 "Hotels across the island are also doing their bit to entice off-season visitors by adding wellness treatments, spas and more family rooms to appeal to what is It is a different demographic to the summer visitor.